wolfdale/Routing-using-PgRouting/README.md

 #### IMPORTANT NOTES ####
-*The Detailed Guide in this repo explains how to set up the PostgreSQL,QGIS Environments & PgRouting And PostGIS packages.
+*The Detailed Guide in this repo explains how to set up the PostgreSQL,QGIS Environments also PgRouting And PostGIS packages.